camunda/camunda-docs/docs/guides/getting-started/create-cluster.md

 ![cluster-creating](./img/cluster-overview-new-cluster-creating.png)

+For this Getting Started Tutorial, please just close the dialog that pops up after the create cluster dialog.

 The cluster is now being set up.
 During this phase, its state is _Creating_.
 After one or two minutes the cluster is ready for use and changes its state to _healthy_:

 ![cluster-healthy](./img/cluster-overview-new-cluster-healthy.png)